PHPOffice/PhpSpreadsheet/docs/topics/accessing-cells.md

     ->setValue('Some value');
 ```

+### Creating a new Cell

+If you make a call to `getCell()`, and the cell doesn't already exist, then
+PhpSpreadsheet will (by default) create the cell for you.
+If you don't want
+to create a new cell, then you can pass a second argument of false, and then
+`getCell()` will return a null if the cell doesn't exist.

 ### BEWARE: Cells assigned to variables as a Detached Reference

 As an "in-memory" model, PHPSpreadsheet can be very demanding of memory,